DavidClark01/-IT2030Sp2023DavidClark/Week 4/Week 4.md

 This error frequently occurs if you declare a variable in a loop or a try or if block and then attempt to access it from an enclosing code block or a separate code block

-Fixed by capitalizing the b in ViewBag
+Fixed by capitalizing the b in ViewBag, along with this error, fixed the misspelling of fifteen in the index.cshtml

 Compiler Error CS0161
 'method': not all code paths return a value